UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/7_challenge_multi_drone.md

 ![schematic](images/7_schematic.png)

-## Challenge Event at HereEast 26th March
+## Hardware Challenge Event at HereEast 26th March

-In your groups, you will be given the opportunity to run a viable solution on real crazyflies on the 26th March and / or 2nd April at UCL HereEast - this is an optional non-assessed task, but I encourage as many groups as possible to join the event.
+In your groups, you will be given the opportunity to run a viable solution on real crazyflies on the 26th March and / or 2nd April at UCL HereEast - this is an optional non-assessed task.

+I encourage as many groups as possible to join the event.
 We will be maintaining a leaderboard and points will be awarded based on success rate, reconfigurablity and time taken.
 A sign up sheet will be provided.

-As an incentive to run your solution on hardware at UCL HereEast, groups have the chance to complete Stage 2 and or 3 depending on logistics and the number of crashes.
+As an incentive to run your solution on hardware at UCL HereEast, groups have the chance to complete scenario stages 2 and or 3 depending on logistics and the number of crashes we have on the day.
 A small, low value prize will be provided to the winning solution.
 The event will be recorded.

-Regardless of whether you are competing or not, I encourage students to attend the session to support your fellow colleagues.
+Regardless of whether you are competing or not, I encourage students to attend the sessions to support your fellow colleagues.

 ## Challenge Environment